Recently, I made the discovery of the Gemini protocol, developed earlier this year, and I must say I was immediately quite excited about it.

 On the other hand, browsing these pages allowed me to discover many individuals, with their blogs (or rather their gemlog), and I took the time to read artisanal content that I hadn’t chosen (or that hadn’t been chosen for me), which hadn’t happened for a long time!

 Obviously, this protocol will not supplant the web, and it does not pretend to do so.
-I don’t know if it will gather a sufficient community to live by itself (even if some interesting names, including one of the creators of Sway, the world is small, are there!).
-But I wish him to find his niche.
+I don’t know if it will gather a sufficient community to live by itself (even if some interesting names, including one of the creators of Sway are there!).
+But I wish it to find his niche.